 Quote is sent to customer

 Once you have completed the steps above, someone from our sales department will quote your project for you.
 Keep in mind, this quote will just be a starting point and its intent is to act as a catalyst for further discussion and planning with you once you determine if the project is in your budget.

 Once you have taken time to review the quote, you may submit edits as much as you like.
 Every time we have to enter your quote to make edits, there is a risk of error as many changes will affect other aspects of the job.
 This in mind, we strongly suggest you carefully work through your quote/drawings and make as few edits as possible.

-We use ‘Joinme’ to initiate a screen sharing session, all of us looking at our computer screen.
+We use ‘JoinMe’ to initiate a screen sharing session, where all parties will be looking at our computer screen.
 On screen will be your quote and your drawing.
-We will work through them together, ensuring all the cabinets/items are correct.
+We will work through them together, ensuring all the cabinets/accessories are correct.
 This is a critical step to ensuring your quote is accurate and that all your questions are answered.
 We can even illustrate things on screen or navigate to helpful web pages to illustrate critical points.